 Brief information about the title, such as author, edition, publication date, etc. is displayed under each title.
 The icons beside the brief information indicate formats such as books, audio books, video recordings, and other formats.
-Have your mouse over the icon, text explanation will show up in a small pop-up box.
+If you hover your mouse over the icon, a text explanation will show up in a small pop-up box.